 - CM-11A.
 To facilitate post-disaster recovery and redevelopment following a major hurricane and consistent with available personnel and funding, Miami-Dade County shall implement the County's Comprehensive Emergency Management Plan as updated pursuant to Policy CM-10A. - CM-11B.
-During post-disaster recovery periods, the Miami-Dade County Public Works Department, the Office of Emergency Management, the Department of Planning and Zoning and other appropriate agencies shall identify damaged areas requiring rehabilitation or redevelopment; implement the redevelopment plan to reduce or eliminate future exposure of life and property to hurricanes; analyze and recommend to the County Commission hazard mitigation options for damaged areas and public facilities; and recommend amendments, if needed, to the Miami-Dade County Comprehensive Development Master Plan. - CM-11C.
-If rebuilt, structures with damage exceeding 50 percent of pre-storm market value shall be reconstructed to ensure compliance with the High Velocity Hurricane Zone portion of the Florida Building Code and the requirements of Chapter 11-C of the Miami-Dade County Code for structures located in the "V" Zone and the 100-year floodplain.
-Miami-Dade County shall implement uniform spatial and engineering standards for determining if substantial reconstruction is required. - CM-11D.
-If an area in need of major post-disaster redevelopment is determined to be a highrisk area for development, permitted post-disaster densities and intensities shall not exceed the permitted pre-storm densities and intensities. - CM-11E.
+During post-disaster recovery periods, the Miami-Dade County Public Works and Waste Management Department, the Office of Emergency Management, the Department of Regulatory and Economic Resources and other appropriate agencies shall identify damaged areas requiring rehabilitation or redevelopment; implement the redevelopment plan along with public input to reduce or eliminate future exposure of life and property to future disasters; analyze and recommend to the County Commission hazard mitigation options for damaged areas and public facilities; and recommend amendments, if needed, to the Miami-Dade County Comprehensive Development Master Plan. - CM-11C.
+If an area in need of major post-disaster redevelopment is determined to be a highrisk area for development, permitted post-disaster densities and intensities shall not exceed the permitted pre-storm densities and intensities. - CM-11D.
 Miami-Dade County shall give priority to the public acquisition of properties in the HVZ and, in particular, in the CHHA that have been destroyed as a result of a hurricane.
-Miami-Dade County shall identify and encourage potential federal and state acquisition programs to assist with the purchase of these properties.

-- CM-11F.
-During post-disaster redevelopment, structures which suffer repeated damage to pilings, foundations, or load bearing walls shall be required to rebuild landward of their present location and/or be structurally modified to meet current building codes. - During post-disaster redevelopment the capacities of evacuation routes shall be CM-11G. improved through redesign and reconstruction of the street network, signage, and expansion of public transportation systems and services.
+Miami-Dade County shall identify and encourage potential federal and state acquisition programs to assist with the purchase of these properties and for possible relocation of facilities on these properties to outside of the CHHA. - CM-11E.
+During post-disaster redevelopment, structures which suffer repeated damage to pilings, foundations, or load bearing walls shall be required to rebuild landward of their present location and/or be structurally modified to meet current building codes. - CM-11F.
+During post-disaster redevelopment the capacities of evacuation routes shall be improved through redesign and reconstruction of the street network, signage, and expansion of public transportation systems and services.